ihlec/P2PShipBattle/readme.md

 - npc boats drive torwards the player until land is reached.
 - Then starts spwaning npc minions to attack.
 - if a player has already killed many npc.
 The boat drops more and stronger npcs
+- ther is a nother icon next to the building hammer to craft weapons
+- there are two weapons spears and swords
+- the basic sword needs obsidian and wood
+- the better sword iron and gold
+- the basic spear needs obsidian and wood
+- the better spear needs wood and iron
+- the spare can be thrown just like stones
+- the sword increases damage when running into enemies